Advisory Appointment Committee (AAC) Assessor Application Form

 Successful applicants:

-• are familiar with and able to apply the standards relevant to their clinical specialty
+• Be familiar with and able to apply standards relevant to your clinical specialty

-Any questions regarding the application process or the role of an AAC assessor should be directed to the Clinical Quality team via email: aac@rcoa.ac.uk or telephone: 020 7092 1571.
+Any questions regarding the application process or the role of an AAC assessor should be directed to the AAC team via email: aac@rcoa.ac.uk or telephone: 020 7092 1571.

 Please complete the following details.